 - Please complete all related applications (see above).

-- Our education staff will connect with you after you submit your applications to notify you of your field trip status, confirm your reservation request date, and provide you with a virtual field trip date.
+- Our education staff will connect with you after you submit your applications to notify you of your field trip status, confirm your reservation request date, and provide you with a field trip date.